Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean (play): Broadway version

 Jimmy Dean had a short run in New York City in 1980.
 Early that same decade, while turning his attention from Hollywood to the stage, filmmaker Robert Altman acquired the rights to Graczyk's work.
 While securing options on another two works—The Hold-Up by Marsha Norman and The Diviners by Jim Leonard—he negotiated to direct Jimmy Dean on Broadway, with the intention to film it as a theatrical release.
 He also spent US$850,000 of his own money bringing it to Broadway.

 During the casting process, Altman considered a role for Shelley Duvall, a star of his previous film Popeye.
 But, in his words, "the balance wasn't correct" this time around.
 Altman found out that pop singer Cher was in New York at the time, but he did not feel sure she would land a part.
 "If you're really serious," he advised her, "read for it."
 Thanks to his encouragement, she landed the part of the waitress Sissy—her first major role on stage.
 Another of the performers, Karen Black, previously appeared in Altman's 1975 film Nashville.

-The first Broadway preview of Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean took place on February 8, 1982, (which would have been the actor's 51st birthday, had he lived).
+The first Broadway preview of Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean took place on February 8, 1982 (which would have been the actor's 51st birthday, had he lived).
 Between February 18 and April 4, 1982, it ran for 52 performances at the Martin Beck Theater.
 Altman had requested that Graczyk delay collecting his royalties so that the production could run longer.
 Graczyk declined, later recalling that the actresses were not asked to make similar financial sacrifices.

-Some time later, Altman directed a film adaptation of the same name, which went on to win the Best Film Award at the Chicago International Film Festival.
+Some time later, Altman directed a film adaptation of the same name, which won the Best Film Award at the Chicago International Film Festival.